Eseperio/yii2-bootstrap/README.md

-    Important: This is a modified package to be able to instal both bootstrap3 and bootstrap5.
+    Important: This is a modified package to be able to install both bootstrap3 and bootstrap5 within the same project.
     Composer does not allow installing multiple versions of same package and both depends originally from bower.
 Now this package depends on NPM.
 ----
 <p align="center">
     <a href="http://getbootstrap.com/" target="_blank" rel="external">